 Yes, you can.
 You can also move out whether or not you get married, so if you're getting married just so you can move out, don't bother.
-Just move out, Now, whether you OUGHT to do either one - get married or move out - are different questions, but with respect to whether you CAN do it, the...Read more »
+Just move out, Now, whether you OUGHT to do either one - get married or move out - are different questions, but with respect to whether you CAN do...Read more »

 What do you think we're going to say on here?
 We're all lawyers, so .......
 Hire a lawyer.
 A good one.
 Tell him or her the complete and absolute truth.
 Communications with your lawyer are absolutely confidential.

 It depends.
 Why did the officer pick him up?
 Did he murder someone?
 If so, the officer can arrest him and take him to jail.
 Did he commit some kind of assault on another student?
 Or a teacher?
 If so, the officer can arrest him and take him to jail.
-If the officer's purpose had nothing to do...Read more »
+If the officer's purpose had nothing...Read more »

 I live in a neighborhood with a HOA.
 My house is on a culdesac with an empty lot next to us (the empty lot has been deemed not build-able).
 I want to extend my driveway about two-feet towards the empty lot, but still on my property.

 That's a question that can't be answered without looking the HOA's official documents, any subdivision regulations that apply and any local city, town or county ordinances that apply.
-Here's a short un-researched educated guess (that may or may not be correct): If none of the things or entities...Read more »
+Here's a short un-researched educated guess (that may or may not be correct): If none of the...Read more »